SeldonIO/alibi/doc/source/overview/high_level.md

 **Pros**
 - Very fast for a valuable category of models
 - Doesn't require access to the training data
-- The Shapley values are fairly distributed among the feature values, which isn't always the case for other local feature attribution methods
+- The Shapley values are fairly distributed among the feature values
 - Shapley values can be easily interpreted and visualized

 **Cons**